marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/Appendix_A/review_question/java_platform_module_system.md

 D. jdeps --summary flea.jar <br>
 E. None of the above <br>

+Correct Answer: B; C

+Option A will run, but it will print details rather than a summary.
+Options B and C are both valid options for the *jdeps* command.
+Remember that *summary* uses a single dash (-).

 -----------------

 19. Which is the first line contain a compiler error?